kebaldwi/DNAC-TEMPLATES/README.md

 Please use this menu to navigate the various sections of this Github repository.
 Within the multiple folders are examples, explanation readme files for reference.

-* [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) - This section explains the overall Plug and Play set up steps
+* [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) - This lab explains the overall Plug and Play set up steps
-* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/) - This section explains in depth and how to deploy Day 0 templates
+* [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/) - This lab explains in depth and how to deploy Day 0 templates
-* [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/) - This section will dive into Day N template constructs and use cases
+* [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/) - This lab will dive into Day N template constructs and use cases
-* [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This section will explore how to build a composite template on DNA Center.
+* [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This lab will explore how to build a composite template on DNA Center.

 ## DCLOUD as a LAB
 ### Overview